l1ratch/ClearItems/README.md

 A plugin to automatically remove objects that have been lying on the ground <br>
 for a certain period of time.

-# Plugin Version: 3.1
-The plugin code has been changed, bugs have been fixed, and a version control system has been added.<br>

 # Config File
 #ClearItems by l1ratch.
 A plugin that removes all lying objects in the worlds after a specified interval.<br>
 #Note: If you want to disable a specific alert, leave the line blank: notification_15s: ""<br>